How to Touch a Girl

 "How to Touch a Girl" is a song by American singer JoJo from her second studio album, The High Road (2006).
 It was released in the United States only as the album's second single on November 14, 2006.
 Written by JoJo, Billy Steinberg, and Josh Alexander and produced by Steinberg and Alexander, it was the first single of JoJo's career on which she is credited as a writer.
 The song makes a lyrical reference to Whitney Houston's 1985 song "Saving All My Love for You" in its bridge.

 Critical reception

 The song was well received by critics.
 Chuck Taylor of Billboard said that "'How to Touch a Girl' again casts the youngster with a crafty melody, albeit strikingly similar in structure to the previous hit.
 Despite the bizarre, almost perverse title, this track could propel the burgeoning talent all the way."
-In a review of The High Road, Bill Lamb called the song "a near perfect piece of teen pop."
+In a review of The High Road, Bill Lamb called the song "a near perfect piece of teen pop-R&B."